 This method filters grid data by applying a filter expression to a specific column.
 The expression is not case sensitive.
 The filtered text may be highlighted.
 The highlighting can be cleared using the clearHighlighting() method on the grid.

-- columnIndex - index to identify the column, where 0 is the first column*, 1 is the second column, etc. For client-side filtering, a special value of "*all" can be specified, which triggers a filter on all columns.
+- columnIndex - index to identify the column, where 0 is the first column, 1 is the second column, etc. For client-side filtering, a special value of "*all" can be specified, which triggers a filter on all columns.

 - expression - expression to filter grid data, with the following syntax:

 - xyz - searches for all data containing 'xyz'

 - between aaa and zzz - searches for alphanumeric values between 'aaa' and 'zzz'

 - between 10 and 20 - searches for numeric values between 10 and 20

 - starts with xyz - searches for all data that starts with 'xyz'

 - values A, B, C, etc. - searches for a list of values (exact matches)